CocoTheOwner/MCOverlay/README.md

 # Task Checklist
 ## Backend
 - [ ] Mistake "/who" detection and marking
-- [ ] Party alarm
-	- [ ] Alarm when not all party members in lobby (detect amount)
-	- [ ] Leave gamelobby if party member disconnects or leaves
 - [ ] Autoinvite
 	- [X] Toggle
 	- [ ] Check stats